SAW (Software Analysis Workbench)

 SAW is primarily designed with cryptographic implementations in mind, but also supports general purpose imperative programs.

-The core of the SAW implementation, supporting C, Java, and Cryptol, is freely available for non-commercial use, with source code included.
-See the main SAW web site for more details.
+The core of the SAW implementation, supporting C, Java, and Cryptol, is freely available under the standard 3-clause BSD license.
+See the main SAW website for or GitHub project for more details.